We cross the border, back to England

 Yesterday we had discovered our next stop on Search4sites and had phoned ahead to book a space.
 Gulliver's valley theme park resort was the name of the place and it looked enormous on Google maps. ///forces.typically.storming

-The theme resort was a very popular place for families with young children to visit.
+The resort was a very popular place for families with young children to visit and there was a steady stream of visitors coming and going.
 Read more here.

-We got our chairs out and relaxed in the sunshine for a while.
-Curiosity got the better of us and we had a walk over to the entrance of the theme resort but there wasn't much to see unless you had a ticket to enter so we wandered around the car park and back to the van and settled down for the evening as the visitors left with their noisy, excited children.
+We got our chairs out and relaxed in the sunshine for a while but eventually curiosity got the better of us and we had a walk over to the entrance of the theme resort to see what was happening.
+There wasn't much to see unless you had a ticket to enter so we wandered around the car park and back to the van and settled down for the evening as the visitors left with their noisy, excited children.

 11TH MAY